HITK-TECH-Community/Community-Website/README.md

 2. Clone the repository using `git clone https://github.com/YOUR-USERNAME/Community-Website`  - Downloads all repo files to your machine.
 3. `cd Community-Website`  - Takes you to the root directory of the project.

 ## Frontend ⚛️

-Following are the steps to run the frontend of the community-website.
+Following are the steps to run the frontend of the community-website on your local.
 All the frontend code will go in the `frontend` directory.

 1. Navigate to `frontend` folder using `cd frontend`.
 2. Run `npm install`.
 It will install all the required packages and dependencies.
 3. Run `npm start` to run the server.
 4. Navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Backend 💻

+Following are the steps to run the backend of the community-website on your local.
 All the backend code will go in the `backend` folder.

 1. Navigate to `backend` folder using `cd backend`
 2. Run `npm install`.
 It will install all the required packages and dependencies.
 3. Run `npm run dev` to run the server in dev mode.
 4. Navigate to [http://localhost:3500](http://localhost:3500) to see the backend server runing in the browser.

+The backend is live at [https://community-website-backend.herokuapp.com/](https://community-website-backend.herokuapp.com/)

 ## Related Repositories 📂

 - [HITK-TECH-Community/HITK_Tech_Community](https://github.com/HITK-TECH-Community/HITK_Tech_Community) : The repository containing all the broadcasts done by HITK-TECH-Community

 ## Community 👥